 Overtaking during the formation lap(s) is only permitted if a car is delayed and cars behind cannot avoid passing it without unduly delaying the remainder of the field.

 If a driver falls out of position during the formation lap, this driver must enter the pit lane and start from the designated area at pit out.

-A penalty under Article 15.3 (b) will be imposed on any driver who fails to enter the pit lane if he has not re-established the original starting order before he reaches the first safety car line.
+A penalty under Article 15.3 (b) will be imposed on any driver who fails to enter the pit lane after one of the above infractions.

-36.4 At the completion of the formation lap(s) all cars will assemble on the starting grid in their designated spaces.
+At the completion of the formation lap(s) all cars will assemble on the starting grid in their designated spaces.
 It is the driver's responsibility to know which side of the grid he will start from.
 It is the team's responsibility to guide their driver into the start box.
 No part of the car can be over the start box line.